DexterHuang/CyberCodeOnline/contribution/mobile/en/tutorial/dungeon.md

 ![DungeonMinigameFail1](/resources/mobile-tutorial/DungeonMinigameFail1.png)

-Failing a minigame will result in a 'DECRYPTION FAILED' screen, stating that a player fails to pick a correct color in sequence.
+Failing a minigame will result in a `DECRYPTION FAILED` screen, stating that a player fails to pick a correct color in sequence.
 Players were able to redo the minigame by clicking the **Try Again** button.